California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 7. Glossy Snake

-Also known as the faded snake, the glossy snakes are another classification of different snakes in California that has resided there for ages.
+Also known as the faded snake, glossy snakes are another class of snakes that have resided in California for ages.

 They are known to live within the California chaparral regions.
 These snakes are nocturnal and are only seen when they crawl out of their hideouts within large rocks.

 These snakes are nocturnal and are only seen when they crawl out of their hideouts within large rocks.
-They feed on rodents at night when they go out for a stroll.
+At night, they feed on rodents when they go out for a stroll.

-Although they are seen as nocturnal fellows, they come out sometimes during the day when they are hungry to hunt for prey.
+Although they are seen as nocturnal, they sometimes come out during the day when they are hungry to hunt for prey.

 Due to their secretive nature, they often appear rare as they are hardly seen during the day or at night.